krunal002/Component-Library/ReadMe.md

 # myPortfolio
-Short introduction of all the technologies and projects on which i worked recently.
+Introduction to all the technologies known to me and projects on which I worked recently.
+It contains live links and source code of my projects.
-Content in myPortfolio - Projects and Blogs
+Content in myPortfolio - Projects and Blogs.